jleinonen/keras-fid/README.md

 ## Frechet Inception Distance for Keras GANs

-This module contains an implementation of the Frechet Inception Distance metric for Keras-based generative adversarial network (GAN) generators.
+This module contains an implementation of the Frechet Inception Distance (FID) metric for Keras-based generative adversarial network (GAN) generators.

+The FID is defined here: https://arxiv.org/abs/1706.08500

 ### Usage